Government and Foundation Grants

 Post-award orientation provides an opportunity to discuss the grant award, policies and procedures, and to familiarize the new PI with the resources available.
 Please contact Barbara Fowler, Assistant Comptroller, to schedule the post-award orientation meeting.

 Once the College has received the official award notification, Corporate and Foundation Relations contacts the Business Office in order to assign an account number to the grant.
 All expenditures and other financial activity for the grant are tracked using this number.
 The PI, and anyone else they authorize, will have online access to their grant activity on the Hub.
-The following documents need to be received before the account number may be established:
+The following documents must be received before the account number will be established:

 - Official award document